UnlimitedAbandonWare/AbandonWareAi/README.md

 Implements a Multi-armed Bandit algorithm to dynamically select the optimal retrieval strategy.

 Based on the query's intent (from CognitiveState), it chooses the most effective path (e.g., web-first, vector-DB-first, self-ask decomposition), optimizing for both performance and answer quality.
+Of course.
+Here are the patch notes in English, formatted for Git.

+Refactor: Generalize RAG Pipeline for Domain-Agnostic Processing and Dynamic Vector Search
+Date: 2025-08-17

+Version: v1.2.0

+Author: System Architect

+✨ Features
+Implemented Dynamic 'EDUCATION' Domain Detection and Vector Search

+Added a feature to automatically switch to the 'EDUCATION' domain when keywords such as 'academy' or 'government subsidy' are detected in the user's conversation context.

+When the 'EDUCATION' domain is identified, the system now bypasses traditional keyword search and instead generates a query vector using an embedding model.
+This enables a vector similarity search, providing semantically richer and more accurate results.

+Applied Dynamic Reranking Based on Vector Similarity

+Improved the ranking logic to calculate the Cosine Similarity between the user's query vector and the retrieved documents.
+This ensures that the most relevant information is prioritized and passed to the LLM.

+♻️ Refactor
+Improved Query Preprocessor Logic

+Removed the hardcoded dependency between GuardrailQueryPreprocessor and the game-specific GameDomainDetector.

+The CognitiveStateExtractor now first determines the domain, allowing the preprocessor to dynamically apply the appropriate rules.

+Generalized Authority Scorer System

+Eliminated hardcoded site weights (e.g., namu.wiki) in the AuthorityScorer.

+Domain-specific credibility weights can now be configured dynamically via application.yml.
+For the 'EDUCATION' domain, a higher weight is assigned to government (GOV) and educational (EDU) sources.

+Generalized Rule-Based Scorer

+Removed the fixed game-character relationship rules from the RelationshipRuleScorer.

+The scorer now incorporates vector similarity scores for ranking in the 'EDUCATION' domain and is structured to dynamically fetch rules from the KnowledgeBaseService for other domains.

+Conditional Activation of Domain-Specific Sanitizer

+Modified the FactVerifierService to activate the GenshinRecommendationSanitizer only when the 'GAME' domain is active, isolating its logic and preventing it from affecting other domains.

+🐛 Fixes
+Resolved General-Purpose Query Contamination Issue

+Fixed a critical bug where general queries (e.g., "Daejeon government subsidy academy") were misinterpreted as game-related terms, leading to query distortion and filtering.
+All queries are now processed through the appropriate domain-specific pipeline.

+Resolved Ranking Bias Issue

+Corrected the ranking bias that unfairly down-weighted official sources like hrd.go.kr by removing the preferential weighting for specific game community sites.

+Resolved Post-processing Contamination Issue

+Blocked the game-specific recommendation logic from being applied to non-game-related answers, preventing contamination of the final output.